Simplicial complexes from finite projective planes and colored configurations: The lattice and the simplicial complex

 We now introduce a simplicial complex structure $W_{n}$ on $A_{n}$; the simplicial complex $W_{n}$ is also known as the \emph{Rips complex} of diameter 1 of $A_{n}$~\cite{vietoris1927hoheren}. \begin{definition} For $n \ge 0$, the simplicial complex $W_{n}$ is defined as follows: \begin{itemize} \item The vertices $V(W_{n})$ of $W_{n}$ are the points of the lattice $A_{n}$.

 \item The faces of $W_{n}$ are the sets $F$ with $d(\vec{x}, \vec{y}) = 1$ for all distinct $\vec{x}, \vec{y} \in F$.

 \end{itemize} \end{definition} Note that $W_{n}$ is a flag simplicial complex; that is, if $F$ is a set of vertices of $W_{n}$, and all pairs of vertices in $F$ are edges of $W_{n}$, then $F$ is a face of $W_{n}$.
 In this way, $W_{n}$ is determined by its 1-skeleton.
-For $W_{2}$, the facets are exactly the triangles of the hexagonal lattice; here are $(0, 0, 0)$ and its neighbors:
+For $W_{2}$, the facets are exactly the triangles of the hexagonal lattice (see \cref{fig:w2}).

 All six shaded triangles are facets of $W_{2}$; the light and dark shading indicate ``positive'' and ``negative'' facets, respectively, as defined below.

 To gain intuition for $A_{n}$ and $W_{n}$, consider the projection $p \colon \mathbb{R}^{n + 1} \to \mathbb{R}^{n}$ onto the first $n$ coordinates, that is,